Rhytid/CISC108-Final-Project/README.md

 - [ ] The game displays points
 - [ ] The game transitions between levels
 - [ ] The game can be started at any level
+- [ ] (Maybe)Have items that float up like balloons in the background for cloud level